NullVoxPopuli/react-vs-ember/README.md

      - everything needed to run an ember project

 ```

-each react/ember folder will have a `README.md` which explains which files are of relevance for the specific blog topic.
+Each react/ember folder will have a `README.md` which explains which files are of relevance for the specific blog topic.

+Every project directory will contain a `run` file, which can be executed via `./run docker` to auto-build, install dependencies, and run the sample app.

 ------------------------------------------------------